Strategic Financial Concepts LLC Has $1.07 Million Stock Position in Vanguard Russell 1000 (NASDAQ:VONE)

-Strategic Financial Concepts LLC boosted its stake in shares of Vanguard Russell 1000 (NASDAQ:VONE – Free Report) by 2.1% during the 4th quarter, according to its most recent 13F filing with the SEC.
-The firm owned 4,936 shares of the company’s stock after buying an additional 102 shares during the period.
-Strategic Financial Concepts LLC’s holdings in Vanguard Russell 1000 were worth $1,071,000 as of its most recent filing with the SEC.
+Strategic Financial Concepts LLC raised its holdings in shares of Vanguard Russell 1000 (NASDAQ:VONE – Free Report) by 2.1% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 4,936 shares of the company’s stock after acquiring an additional 102 shares during the quarter.
+Strategic Financial Concepts LLC’s holdings in Vanguard Russell 1000 were worth $1,071,000 at the end of the most recent reporting period.

-Other hedge funds have also recently bought and sold shares of the company.
-NewEdge Advisors LLC acquired a new stake in Vanguard Russell 1000 during the 1st quarter worth approximately $30,000.
-Huntington National Bank grew its stake in shares of Vanguard Russell 1000 by 20,400.0% in the third quarter.
-Huntington National Bank now owns 205 shares of the company’s stock valued at $40,000 after buying an additional 204 shares in the last quarter.
-Money Concepts Capital Corp acquired a new position in Vanguard Russell 1000 during the fourth quarter worth $46,000.
-Castleview Partners LLC acquired a new position in Vanguard Russell 1000 during the third quarter worth $49,000.
-Finally, IFP Advisors Inc increased its holdings in Vanguard Russell 1000 by 17.7% during the third quarter.
-IFP Advisors Inc now owns 512 shares of the company’s stock worth $100,000 after buying an additional 77 shares during the last quarter.
+Several other hedge funds also recently made changes to their positions in VONE.
+FMR LLC increased its holdings in Vanguard Russell 1000 by 0.7% during the third quarter.
+FMR LLC now owns 1,185,725 shares of the company’s stock worth $230,813,000 after buying an additional 8,786 shares during the last quarter.
+Ameriprise Financial Inc. increased its holdings in Vanguard Russell 1000 by 1.5% during the third quarter.
+Ameriprise Financial Inc. now owns 769,216 shares of the company’s stock worth $149,738,000 after buying an additional 11,012 shares during the last quarter.
+Red Cedar Investment Management LLC increased its holdings in Vanguard Russell 1000 by 5.2% during the third quarter.
+Red Cedar Investment Management LLC now owns 751,604 shares of the company’s stock worth $146,307,000 after buying an additional 37,369 shares during the last quarter.
+Morgan Stanley increased its holdings in Vanguard Russell 1000 by 6.2% during the third quarter.
+Morgan Stanley now owns 397,021 shares of the company’s stock worth $77,284,000 after buying an additional 23,276 shares during the last quarter.
+Finally, Cerity Partners LLC increased its holdings in Vanguard Russell 1000 by 11.4% during the fourth quarter.
+Cerity Partners LLC now owns 347,375 shares of the company’s stock worth $60,534,000 after buying an additional 35,625 shares during the last quarter.

 Vanguard Russell 1000 Stock Performance